 It will be readily noticed that, although the draftsman has not used the words "and imminent", he has effectively restored those words by adding to the test the words "an immediate or anticipated".
 There is, in fact, very little difference between an imminent or serious threat and an immediate or anticipated serious threat, especially if the words "immediate or anticipated" are intended to be read together.
 It is not clear whether the words "immediate or anticipated" are intended to be read conjunctively or disjunctively.
 They have the capacity to lead to confusion as to the circumstances in which information can be shared.
-That would be particularly so if the person seeking the information reads the words disjunctively.
+That would be particularly so if the person seeking the information reads the words disjunctively but the person who is in a position to supply the information reads the words conjunctively.
 The drafting was most unfortunate.
 It frustrated the effect of the exemption.